 By Abdullahi Osman El-Tom

-Abdullahi Osman El-Tom is Head of Strategic Planning of JEM.
-He can be reached at: firstname.lastname@example.org
+*cDr.
+Abdullahi Osman El-Tom is in charge of the Bureau for Training and Strategic Planning, JEM.
+He can be contacted at: Abdullahi.email@example.com